issp-center-dev/Komega/doc/software/en/shiftk_overview_en.rst

 Overview
 ========

-This is docment for the sample program which uses
+This is document for the sample program which uses
 K :math:`\omega` library in the ISSP Math Library;
 this program computes the Green's function with :math:`K(\omega)`.
 For the details of K :math:`\omega` library, See